zolkocarbon/Udemy_Advanced_CSS_Natours/readme.md

 ### Resources
-Images for project were found at: [Unspash](https://unsplash.com/) Videos for project were found at: [Coverr](https://coverr.co/)
+Images for project were found at: [Unspash](https://unsplash.com/)

+Videos for project were found at: [Coverr](https://coverr.co/)

+Looking up supported CSS in browsers: [Can I use](https://caniuse.com/)

 ### Process of building CSS sheet